Cryptopay Hits 24 Hour Trading Volume of $75.00 (CPAY)

 Buying and Selling Cryptopay

-It is usually not currently possible to buy alternative cryptocurrencies such as Cryptopay directly using US dollars.
-Investors seeking to trade Cryptopay should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Cryptopay using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Cryptopay directly using U.S. dollars.
+Investors seeking to trade Cryptopay should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cryptopay using one of the exchanges listed above.

 Receive News & Updates for Cryptopay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cryptopay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.